dosimont/dosimont.github.io/_posts/2017-05-03-mpio-tutorial.markdown

 The `MODULO n` technique defines a communicator of `m` processes such that `m=1+(nprocs-1)/n`.

-> Note that the writing and reading of the postprocess and restart files use the default Alya's communicator, involving all the processes.
+> Note that the writing and reading of the postprocess and restart files use Alya's default communicator, involving all the processes.
 Currently, it cannot be modified.